Is Juarez safe for travelers arriving from the US?

 The cityscape is daunting when you arrive, but if you keep your wits about you, you’ll see how safe of a place it is.

-Most visitors to this region describe the area as just as safe as most American cities, so there are many Americans that regularly travel to Juarez.
+Many visitors to this region describe the area as safe as most American cities, so there are many Americans that regularly travel to Juarez.

 The issue with traveling to Juarez is the implication of moving further south.
 This is one of the most dangerous spots in all of Mexico, the Chihuahua region.